 - Turn the Main Power OFF.
 The override will not work if it has power going to it.
 Do not work on the system unless the battery is disconnected. - 2.
 Locate the slideout controller.
 There are two versions of the controller. - 3.
-Version 1, unplug the 6 pin wiring harness from the controller. - 4.
-Version 2, remove one of the motor leads, either the motor I or motor II lead from the controller. - Locate the slideout motor (Fig. 1) mounted to one of the slideout rails.
+Version 1, unplug the 6 pin wiring harness from the controller. - Version 2, remove one of the motor leads, either the motor I or motor II lead from the controller. - Locate the slideout motor (Fig. 1) mounted to one of the slideout rails.
 Some models may require removal of the underbelly or cover to access the motor.
 In a bedroom slideout, it may be located under the bed. - 6.
 Rotate the brake lever, on the backside of the motor, counter-clockwise (looking from the rear of the motor) about 1/8 of a turn to the released position (Fig. 2).
 This will release the brake that holds the room in place. - 7.
 Locate the manual override for the slideout system (Fig. 1).

-- 1. The room is now free to move.
+- 8. The room is now free to move.
 Using either a 5/8" or 3/4" wrench or socket, crank the room either in or out completely.
-If the slideout system is supplied with a gearbox override (optional), use the crank handle to move the room. - 2.
+If the slideout system is supplied with a gearbox override (optional), use the crank handle to move the room. - 9.
 When the rooms is fully in or out have one person apply pressure to the wrench/ratchet and return the brake lever to its engaged position.
-This ensures the room is locked into a sealed position.
+This ensures the room is locked into a sealed position. - Install the transit bars (if so equipped) to the slideout room and take the unit to an authorized dealer for service.